Rimowa

 Rimowa GmbH (/de/), often stylized as RIMOWA, is a luxury luggage manufacturer.
 The company was founded in 1898, in Cologne, Germany.

 Rimowa suitcases are widely known for their parallel aluminium grooves, which have become characteristic of the brand.
 The company's headquarters and production have been located in Cologne for 120 years.

 In October 2016, LVMH purchased an 80% stake in Rimowa, which became the group's first German company.
 From 2017 to 2021, the company was managed by Alexandre Arnault.
 Hugues Bonnet-Masimbert took over as CEO in 2021.
+Beatrice Monguidi will become the new CEO in June 2026.